PDF417/pdf417-android/README.md

 ### _PDF417.mobi_ requirements
 Even before starting the scan activity, you should check if _PDF417.mobi_ is supported on current device.
 In order to be supported, device needs to have camera.

-Android 2.3 is the minimum android version on which _PDF417.mobi_ is supported, but if required we may support even Android 2.2 devices, however additional testing on those devices will be required.
+Android 2.3 is the minimum android version on which _PDF417.mobi_ is supported.

 Camera video preview resolution also matters.
 In order to perform successful scans, camera preview resolution cannot be too low. _PDF417.mobi_ requires minimum 320p camera preview resolution in order to perform scan.
 It must be noted that camera preview resolution is not the same as the video record resolution, although on most devices those are the same.
 However, there are some devices that allow recording of HD video (720p resolution), but do not allow high enough camera preview resolution (for example, [Sony Xperia Go](http://www.gsmarena.com/sony_xperia_go-4782.php) supports video record resolution at 720p, but camera preview resolution is only 320p - _PDF417.mobi_ does not work on that device).